-The college's programs seek to develop professional values of ethics, social justice, functionality, economics, aesthetics and technology.
-The educational process involves a wide spectrum of study in history, human behavior, the environment, design, structural systems, environmental control systems, life safety systems, business, finance and management and laws and regulations.
+The college's programs seek to develop professional values of ethics, social justice, functionality, economics, aesthetics, and technology.
+The educational process involves a wide spectrum of study in history, human behavior, the environment, design, structural systems, environmental control systems, life safety systems, construction, business, finance and management and laws and regulations.
 Moreover, the college encourages students to develop an understanding of the finite nature of resources, changing cultural values, plural clients and societies, and the international dimensions of professional practice, as well as the art and science of building.
 The CAED fosters an attitude of inquiry and discovery as students assume responsibility for their professional and intellectual development.

 The John Elliot Center for Architecture and Environmental Design

 Monday - Thursday: 7:00 AM - 8:30 PM